 Are we there yet?

-Somehow.
 Categorizing every sound in genres is getting more difficult.
-Though the strict concept of genres is looser, innovation in today’s music became the new constant.
+After all, innovation in today’s music is the new constant.

 The song remains the same, but everything is a remix.
 Hip-hop tracks today isn’t purely hip-hop as proven by Kendrick Lamar, Tyler the Creator, Childish Gambino, and more of their contemporaries.
 Alt-rock isn’t limited to the simple set up of bass, guitar, drums, and vocals either.
-Music today has evolved in a more collaborative and imaginative space, especially with technology playing a huge factor in music’s current evolution.
+Music today has evolved in a more collaborative and imaginative space through technology.

 In Politics: All Hail, Big Brother!